ashudevcodes/ponio_android_controller/README.md

 <h1>Ponio</h1>

-> A virtual gamepad Linux server for the [Ponio Linux Server](https://github.com/ashudevcodes/ponio)
+> A virtual gamepad Applicaion for the [Ponio Linux Server](https://github.com/ashudevcodes/ponio)

 Transform your Android phone into a wireless gamepad for gaming!